FrustratedGameDev/txts/slides/proj1c.md

 # Discussion
 <img width=30% alt="What it's like to be a game programmer" align="right" src = "http://www.siliconrepublic.com/fs/img/being-a-game-developer.jpg">

-* 'Fun' is hard to define and makes game development that much more confusing.
+* 'Fun' is hard to define and makes game development that much more confusing
 * Creativity is nutured differently in the games industry
 * Implications for further user studies with games development